tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 a handshake, abandons the connection, and then immediately starts a new handshake, it may not be possible to tell which connection a given protected record is for.
-In these cases, trial decryption MAY be necessary, though implementations could also use some sort of CID, such as the one specified in
+In these cases, trial decryption MAY be necessary, though implementations could use the CID concept.
-{{I-D.ietf-tls-dtls-connection-id}}.

 # Example of Handshake with Timeout and Retransmission